 .
 These forms are available on-line via the KCC website

-or in the lobby of Building 3.
+.
 First-time academic integrity complaints will be decided upon by the Vice President of Academic Affairs.
 Should the Vice President of Academic Affairs or the student desire to further pursue the matter, either may refer the incident to the conduct process for a hearing with the possibility of college suspension and/or expulsion.
 Second time violations of the academic integrity policy are generally forwarded to the KCC student conduct process.

 Special notes regarding plagiarism